 - 801. There are more than 6,000 local cenotaphs/ monuments/memorial walls that are dedicated to Canada's war dead and Veterans across Canada.
 The vast majority of these memorials have been erected in dedicated municipal parks as a result of efforts by local Legion Branches, community groups, Provinces, private sponsors, Regimental associations and other Veterans' organizations. - 802.
 The Government of Canada is committed to preserving the memory of our nation's war dead and Veterans through proper care and conservation of Canada's cenotaphs/monuments/memorial walls.
-To assist in ensuring this is accomplished, Veterans Affairs Canada in partnership with community groups and local organizations including the Royal Canadian Legion wants to ensure that these memorials are conserved to the highest standard of care and dignity. - Restoration Program in place to monetarily assist Legion branches and other community groups in being able to accomplish this.
+To assist in ensuring this is accomplished, Veterans Affairs Canada in partnership with community groups and local organizations including the Royal Canadian Legion wants to ensure that these memorials are conserved to the highest standard of care and dignity. - 803.
+To this end, VAC has a Cenotaph/Monument Restoration Program in place to monetarily assist Legion branches and other community groups in being able to accomplish this.
 Through this program, communities and Legion branches across Canada will be able to restore Cenotaphs and Monuments that promote and preserve the memory of all those who have served Canada since 1867.
 Guidelines have been established to review requests and evaluate Cenotaph/Monument restoration projects in a fair and equitable manner.
-The program guidelines can be viewed on the Veterans Affairs website at www.veterans.gc.ca. - 804.
-From time to time, Legion Branches are instrumental in community Cenotaph/Monument restoration projects.
+The program guidelines can be viewed on the Veterans Affairs website at www.veterans.gc.ca.

+- 804. From time to time, Legion Branches are instrumental in community Cenotaph/Monument restoration projects.
 When considering such projects, full consideration should be given to the fact that cenotaphs, monuments and memorial walls serve a specific purpose within communities.
 The specific purpose is that such memorials are dedicated to Canada's war dead and Veterans, and full respect and dignity should be given to them.

-805. The area in which they are located within communities are considered sacred grounds and should receive the respect and dignity they so rightly deserve.
+Any restoration or modification project of Cenotaphs must be fully reviewed and approved by Veterans Affairs Canada before any work is undertaken as per Section 803. - 805.
+The area in which they are located within communities are considered sacred grounds and should receive the respect and dignity they so rightly deserve.
 With the purpose of the Cenotaphs, Monuments or Memorial Walls being to preserve the memory of our war dead and Veterans, any names inscribed within the given area of such memorials should only be those of our Veterans and war dead, not the general public.
 Should the local Legion Branch and/or community wish to include names of various donors etc., for such cenotaph projects, these names should then be included in an area separate from the area where the cenotaph/monument dedicated to the war dead is located.